Skip to main content

 A significant portion of your body’s serotonin, a key mood-regulating neurotransmitter, is produced in the gut.
 The health and diversity of your gut bacteria can influence the production of serotonin and other neurochemicals.
 A diet high in processed foods and sugar can disrupt this delicate ecosystem, leading to a state of dysbiosis.

-This imbalance can contribute to and interfere with the production of neurotransmitters, directly impacting your mood and cognitive function.
+This imbalance can contribute to systemic inflammation and interfere with the production of neurotransmitters, directly impacting your mood and cognitive function.
 Conversely, a diet rich in fiber and fermented foods can nourish a healthy microbiome, supporting both hormonal balance and mental health.

 Table 1 ∞ Inflammatory vs. Anti-Inflammatory Foods and Their Hormonal Impact